 Velopharyngeal insufficiency is suspected in patients with the typical speech abnormalities.

-Palpation of the midline of the soft palate may reveal an occult submucous cleft.
+Palpation of the midline of the soft palate may reveal an occult submucous cleft, usually in patients with bifid uvula.
 Direct inspection with a fiberoptic nasoendoscope is the primary diagnostic technique.

 Multiview videofluoroscopy during connected speech and swallowing (modified barium swallow), done in conjunction with a speech pathologist, should be used only when other diagnostic measures fail to provide necessary information.